Manage-My-Block/StrataSphere-Docs/README.md

 | View contact and building member data | know who to contact in an emergency or to discuss issues | View all contacts and users     |
 | View budget data                      | understand how my body corp fees are being spent         | View budget and transactions    |

+### PART B USER STORIES REVISION

+During the course of coding Part B we realised that having multiple roles would limit the usability for first time users, restricting access and preventing features from being used.
+As a way to make the app more accessible and engaging for all users we merged the three role types into a single role, which has all the permissions available in the app.
+While this doesn't impact the user stories it does change the way we coded up the features.

 ---